GumTreeDiff/gumtree/README.md

 # GumTree

-An awesome code differencing tool.
+An awesome code differencing tool that you can [integrate with Git](https://github.com/GumTreeDiff/gumtree/wiki/VCS-Integration)!

 ## Status